parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/daily-living.md

 ---

 ## Who Can Help?
 If daily tasks are particularly challenging, some people need assistance from a person.
 The degree of assistance will vary, and as much independence as possible should still be encouraged.
+There are two main categories to consider discussed here:
+- 'Home help'
+- 'Home care'

-There are two main categories to consider discussed here.
-There is also information on the _Guidance for Family & Carers_ page for people who are supporting someone they know.
+There is also information on the <a href="/learn/living-with-parkinsons/for-family-and-carers" class="internal-link">_Guidance for Family & Carers_</a> page for people who are supporting someone they know.

 <div class="video-container">
 <iframe